michael-pacheco/dummy-CDN-network/README.md

 Mimics how a CDN network would work - websites such as Netflix interacting with users and remote database servers, etc.
 </h2>
 <h2>
-More info can be found in readme.txt and serverarchitecture.txt
+More info can be found in readme.txt and systemarchitecture.txt
 </h2>